1. What is a Therapeutic Use Exemption (TUE)?

 Local injection of glucocorticoids - “8-days rest period”

-In case of a local injection of glucocorticoids, which is subject also to the Anti-Doping Rules and the Prohibited List, the rider must rest and is prevented from competing for 8 days (article 13.3.055 of the UCI Regulations).
+In case of a local injection of glucocorticoids, which is subject also to the Anti-Doping Rules and the Prohibited List, the rider must rest and is declared as medically unfit to compete for at least 8 days (article 13.3.055 of the UCI Regulations).

 B. Beta-2 agonists for asthma

 Whether or not you need to apply for a TUE before using a beta-2 agonists for the treatment of asthma depends on the medication.
 Please pay utmost attention to the substance which is included in your inhaler.